IBM/aspera-cli/docs/README.erb.md

 #### Access Key secrets

-In order to access some administrative actions on **nodes** (in fact, access keys), the associated secret is required.
+In order to access some administrative actions on **nodes** (in fact, access keys), the associated secret may be required.
 The secret is provided using the `secret` option.
 For example in a command like: